AntelopeIO/leap/docs/01_nodeos/03_plugins/producer_plugin/10_block-producing-explained.md

 Peer validation for similar hardware/version/config will be <= `m`

-**Let's consider for exemplification the following two BPs and their network topology as depicted in the below diagram**
+**Let's consider the example of the following two BPs and their network topology as depicted in the below diagram**

 ```
          +------+     +------+       +------+     +------+